-It has long been known that the direction of the mean (time-averaged) surfzone alongshore currents \overline{V}^E depends on the incident angle θ of wave propagation.
+It has long been known that the direction of the mean (time-averaged) surfzone alongshore currents \bar{V}^E depends on the incident angle θ of wave propagation.
 The modern theory of surfzone alongshore currents was developed in the late 1960's/ early 1970's by (Longuet-Higgins, 1970; Bowen, 1969) and Ed Thornton (1970 conference proceeding) after the concept of the Radiation stress (Longuet-Higgins and Stewart, 1964) became established.
 As seen earlier, propagating surface gravity waves have a mean momentum flux associated with them.
-When waves propagate obliquely incident (i.e., not normally incident) to the beach there is a mean shoreward flux of alongshore current models that assume alongshore uniform conditions and steady flow have succeeded at reproducing observations on a range of beaches from planar to barred.
+When waves propagate obliquely incident (i.e., not normally incident) to the beach there is a mean shoreward flux of alongshore momentum, gradients of which act as a driving force for the mean alongshore current.
+Simple alongshore current models that assume alongshore uniform conditions and steady flow have succeeded at reproducing observations on a range of beaches from planar to barred.
 Here, a simple alongshore current model will be developed and historical comparisons of model to observations will be presented

-13.1 Alongshore Current Models: Momentum Balance
+12.1 Alongshore Current Models: Momentum Balance

-Two assumptions are necessary to get a simple equation for \overline{V}^E .
+Two assumptions are necessary to get a simple equation for \bar{V}^E .
 The first is that the flow is steady so that time derivatives can be neglected.
-Second, assume that all variables have no longshore (y)dependence (i.e. $\partial_y = 0$).
-This means that the bathymetry and forcing, as well as \overline{u} , \overline{V}^E , and $\overline{\eta}$, are only functions of the cross-shore coordinate, x.
+Second, assume that all variables have no longshore (y) dependence $(i.e.\ \partial_y = 0)$.
+This means that the bathymetry and forcing, as well as \bar{u} , \bar{V}^E , and $\bar{\eta}$, are only functions of the cross-shore coordinate, x.